karunakarrao/DevOps/Kubernetes/K8S-Notes.md

 -----------------------------------------------------------
 NodeAffinity:
 -----------------------------------------------------------------
 Node affinity is conceptually similar to `nodeSelector`. it allows you to constrain which nodes your pod is eligible to be scheduled on, based on labels on the node.
-You can use In, NotIn, Exists, DoesNotExist, Gt and Lt.
+You can use `In, NotIn, Exists, DoesNotExist, Gt and Lt`.

 there are 2 types of nodeAffinity